IvanAnikin/ascii-art/README.md

     sudo apt install libpng-dev
     sudo apt install libjpeg-dev

-+ other if you don't have the c++ standard libraries
+and other if you don't have the c++ standard libraries

 ## Compilation - make
 You can compile and run the application immediately using